 When you cut into the ball, the gooey cheese center dribbles out and it tastes AMAZING.

-So what can you do with burrata?
+So what can you do with this cheese?
 I have so many ideas for you to try!
 And I absolutely DO NOT just eat it with a spoon.
 Never.
 Ever.

 Burrata can just be served as an appetizer to share, drizzled with olive oil, salt and black pepper.
 Alternatively you could slice it and put it into salads.
-I’ve also topped pizzas with it ( Great Low Carb Bread Pizza Crust is shown below).
-Classic pairings with burrata include tomato, basil, prosciutto, fig, beets, arugula and asparagus.
+I've also topped pizzas with it (like Great Low Carb Bread Pizza Crust or homemade cauliflower crust, shown below).
+Classic pairings include tomato, basil, prosciutto, fig, beets, arugula and asparagus.

-Here are some mouth-watering low carb burrata recipe ideas:
+Here are some mouth-watering low carb recipe ideas:

 - Roasted Asparagus with Burrata and Gremolata from Fork Knife Swoon

-- Spaghetti Squash with Cherry Tomatoes and Burrata from Step Away From The Carbs
+- Spaghetti Squash with Cherry Tomatoes from Step Away From The Carbs

 - Zucchini Noodles with Burrata and Cherry Tomatoes from The Londoner